ttiny/markdown-js/README.md

 Markdown
 --------
-Somehow GFM compatible markdown parser.
+Somehow GFM compatible markdown parser for Node.js and browsers.

 This project was developed as supporting project for [jsdocgen](https://github.com/Perennials/jsdocgen) but can be used on its own.